ThomasKerbrat/didactic-enigma/README.md

 4. `npm start`

 The following error should appear:
-(I'm most concerned with the `ERROR in DemoLibModule is not an NgModule` and not the resolution error)
+(I'm most concerned with the `ERROR in Error encountered resolving symbol values statically.` and not the resolution error)

 ```
 $ ng serve